 The Group is a contract research organisation ("CRO"), providing outsourced development services on a global basis to the pharmaceutical, biotechnology and medical device industries.
 It specialises in the strategic development, management and analysis of programmes that support all stages of the clinical development process - from compound selection to Phase I-IV clinical studies.
 The Group has expanded predominately through internal growth, together with a number of strategic acquisitions to enhance its expertise and capabilities in certain areas of the clinical development process.
 The Group has the ability to conduct clinical trials in most major therapeutic areas on a global basis and has the operational flexibility to provide development services on a stand-alone basis or as part of an integrated "full service" solution.
-These services include clinical trials management, biometric activities, consulting, imaging, contract staffing, and informatics.
-The Group also provides laboratory services through its central laboratory business, which includes the Group's central laboratories located in Dublin, New York, India, Singapore and China.
+These services include clinical trials management, biometric activities, laboratory services, consulting, imaging, contract staffing, and informatics.